 - Colombina: While most masks were worn strapped to the face, it was also popular to carry masks on a stick and occasionally show someone who you really were.
 This enticing mask in bastone black surrounded by black feathers will allow you to tease with abandon.

 If you want something authentic and don't want to spend more than $50, try Anytime Costumes.
 The masks are all papier-mâché, many with a metallic paper lay to give them sheen and the appearance of heft, while they remain lightweight and easy to wear.
 Prices range from $30-$70 and all masks are lovely enough to display on the wall.

-If you want the traditional look of Venetian masquerade masks and prefer to spend less than $20, try Costume Shopper.
-Their range is small, but they still carry some attractive, traditional masks for prices as low as $7.
-If you find a white long-nosed mask a bit too dull, jazz it up with your own designs.
+If you want the traditional look of Venetian masquerade masks and prefer to spend less, try Amazon.
+Their range is moderate, but they still carry some attractive, traditional masks for prices as low as $12.
+If you find a mask isn't as ornate as you'd like, jazz it up with your own embellishments.
 Add sequins, feathers, checks in black or red and white or whatever else strikes your fancy and matches your masquerade costume.